abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ## Berry phase and wannier90 interface

 These variables are used to control berry phase and wannier90 interface parameters.
+[Detail introduce](https://github.com/deepmodeling/abacus-develop/blob/develop/docs/advanced/interface/Wannier90.md#wannier90)

 ### berry_phase

 - **Type**: Boolean
+- **Description**: controls the calculation of Berry phase
+  - true: Calculate Berry phase.
-- **Description**: 1, calculate berry phase; 0, not calculate berry phase.
+  - false: Do not calculate Berry phase.
-- **Default**: 0
+- **Default**: false

 ### gdir

 - **Type**: Integer
-- **Description**:
+- **Description**: the direction of the polarization in the lattice vector for Berry phase calculation
-  - 1: calculate the polarization in the direction of the lattice vector a_1 that is defined in STRU file.
+  - 1: Calculate the polarization in the direction of the lattice vector a_1 defined in the STRU file.
-  - 2: calculate the polarization in the direction of the lattice vector a_2 that is defined in STRU file.
+  - 2: Calculate the polarization in the direction of the lattice vector a_2 defined in the STRU file.
-  - 3: calculate the polarization in the direction of the lattice vector a_3 that is defined in STRU file.
+  - 3: Calculate the polarization in the direction of the lattice vector a_3 defined in the STRU file.
 - **Default**: 3

 ### towannier90

 - **Type**: Integer
+- **Description**: Controls the generation of files for the Wannier90 code.
+  - 1: Generate files for the Wannier90 code.
-- **Description**: 1, generate files for wannier90 code; 0, no generate.
+  - 0: Do not generate files for the Wannier90 code.
 - **Default**: 0

 ### nnkpfile

 - **Type**: String
-- **Description**: the file name when you run “wannier90 -pp ...”.
+- **Description**: the file name generated when running "wannier90 -pp ..." command
 - **Default**: seedname.nnkp

 ### wannier_spin

 - **Type**: String
-- **Description**: If nspin is set to 2,
+- **Description**: the spin direction for the Wannier function calculation when nspin is set to 2
-  - up: calculate spin up for wannier function.
+  - "up": Calculate spin up for the Wannier function.
-  - down: calculate spin down for wannier function.
+  - "down": Calculate spin down for the Wannier function.
-- **Default**: up
+- **Default**: "up"

 [back to top](#full-list-of-input-keywords)